dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
 okay
-yeah now before we get into because I also wanted to switch gears eventually and talk about provably correct programs but before we do that can you make can you address what you touched on before about so why would you want the the purity of haskell of having come no side effects I survived
+yes now before we get into because I also wanted to switch gears eventually and talk about provably correct programs but before we do that can you make can you address what you touched on before about so why would you want the purity of haskell of having come no side effects I survived

 **Dr.Duncan Coutts:**
-right right so okay
+right okay
-so purely functional languages so get get that okay there's two ways to look at it one is that it's it's a nicer model that's closer to mathematics and the in closer to mathematics gets you a whole lot of stuff so a if you think about a mathematical function you know it it is pure in the sense that if you give it the same input the same outputs every time you know you it doesn't like you know one one day give you this output and then another day give you that other output it's always the same and so that right that kind of
+so purely functional languages so get get that okay there's two ways to look at it one is that it's a nicer model that's closer to mathematics and the in closer to mathematics gets you a whole lot of stuff so a if you think about a mathematical function you know it is pure in the sense that if you give it the same input the same outputs every time you know you it doesn't like you know one day give you this output and then another day give you that other output it's always the same and so that right that kind of